Gustave Strauven: Saint-Cyr House

-The facade is entirely covered by polychrome bricks and has a good deal of wrought iron, which is adorned with geometric motifs and ornate balustrades at each floor.
+The façade is entirely covered by polychrome bricks and has a large amount of wrought iron, which is adorned with geometric motifs and ornate balustrades at each floor.
 The wrought iron mimics vegetation and the decorative elements occupy all the space available.
 Due to its extravagance, the building has been called Art Nouveau-Baroque.
 The interior is characterised by different styles, varying according to the rooms.

-The house had been in a poor state of repair, but as of March 2013, has been restored to its former splendour by the Brussels architect Francis Metzger, from the MA² office.
+The house had been in a poor state of repair, but as of March 2013, has been restored to its former splendour by the architect Francis Metzger, from the architectural office MA² - Metzger et Associés Architecture.